5.2 Important Considerations for ACS Imaging

 Subsequent to the replacement of the ACS CCD Electronics Box during SM4 in 2009, all WFC images show horizontal striping noise that is roughly constant across each row of readout in all four WFC amplifiers.
 This striping is the result of a 1/f noise on the bias reference voltage, and has an approximately Gaussian amplitude distribution with standard deviation of 0.9 electrons.
 The contribution of the stripes to the global read noise statistics is small, but the correlated nature of the noise may affect photometric precision for very faint sources and very low surface brightnesses (ACS ISR 2011-05).

 During Cycle 17, an algorithm for removing the stripes from WFC science images was developed and tested.
-Because the WFC bias striping noise is so consistent among the four readout amplifiers, and because it also manifests within the WFC prescan regions, a prescan-based de-striping algorithm was incorporated into the ACS calibration pipeline CALACS.
+Because the WFC bias striping noise is highly consistent among the four readout amplifiers, and because it also manifests within the WFC prescan regions, a prescan-based de-striping algorithm was incorporated into the ACS calibration pipeline CALACS.
 This de-striping algorithm, as well as its implementation in CALACS, are described in Section 3.4 of the ACS Data Handbook.
 This permits consistent striping-noise mitigation for all post-SM4 WFC full-frame images, including calibration images.
 However, the de-striping algorithm is NOT automatically applied to subarray images within CALACS.

 Post-SM4 WFC images can also be fully calibrated with a tool called acs_destripe_plus, which is available as part of the acstools package.
 This tool includes a stand-alone version of the de-striping algorithm that fits the stripes across the full science array, rather than fitting the stripes solely in the prescan columns.
 Within acs_destripe_plus, the destriping algorithm is run between the basic calibration tasks of ACSCCD and, if desired, the pixel-based CTE correction of ACSCTE.
 Post-SM4 WFC subarray images can only be de-striped and CTE-corrected using acs_destripe_plus.
 More details on processing WFC subarrays can be found in Section 7.3.1ACS ISR 2017-06, and the ACS Subarrays notebook on the ACS Analysis Tools webpage.